November 2025 Comprehensive Update from the DES Information and Research Network

 Overview

-This page is based on research with an emphasis on DES Sons published between 1973 and 2023.
+This guide is focused on research into male reproductive health trends, with an emphasis on DES-exposed males (“DES Sons”) published between 1959 and 2025.
 DES Sons are persons born male who were born to mothers who were treated with the drug diethylstilbestrol (DES) to prevent miscarriage.

-DES Sons have often been referred to as “the forgotten piece of the jigsaw.”
-There were as many DES Sons as DES Daughters born in the U.S. during the prime period of late 1940s to early 1970s, but far less research and advocacy on behalf of DES Sons has occurred over the years.
+There were as many DES Sons as DES Daughters born in the U.S. and other countries where it was prescribed during the prime period of late 1940s to early 1970s, but far less research and advocacy on behalf of DES Sons has occurred over the years.
 Nearly 90% of the primary research on the human health effects of DES has been limited to DES Daughters and most of the public health research, education and advocacy has centered around concerns of DES Daughters only.

 Primary documented health effects in DES Sons